 As one of the largest states in the U.S., California is divided into 58 counties.
-In local California counties, there are 120 juvenile detention facilities including 58 camps, 58 juvenile halls and four special purpose juvenile halls (small facilities designed for short periods of detention).
-Fifty-three (53) counties have at least one juvenile hall.
-Thirty-three counties have at least one camp.
-Los Angeles County, which is the largest in California in terms of general population, has three juvenile halls and 19 camps.
-On a typical day across California, nearly 4,300 juveniles are housed in local juvenile detention facilities.
-Another 2,800 juveniles are "detained" (i.e., receiving custody credits) in home detention or another form of alternative confinement (e.g., work programs, day schools and special purpose juvenile halls).
+In local California counties, there are 111 juvenile detention facilities including 54 camps, 54 juvenile halls and three special purpose juvenile halls (small facilities designed for short periods of detention).
+Forty-five (45) counties have at least one juvenile hall and twenty-seven counties have at least one camp.
+Los Angeles County, which is the largest in California in terms of general population, has three juvenile halls and 17 camps.
+On a typical day across California, nearly 5,209 juveniles are housed in local juvenile detention facilities.
+Another 1,172 juveniles are "detained" (i.e., receiving custody credits) in home detention or another form of alternative confinement (e.g., work programs, day schools and special purpose juvenile halls).

 A).
-This past year, Assembly Bill 1468 (Ch.
+In 2014 the Assembly Bill 1468 (Ch.
 26, Stats.
 2014) established the Juvenile Justice Data Working Group (JJDWG) within the Board of State and Community Corrections (BSCC) and states: "[t]he purpose of the working group is to recommend options for coordinating and modernizing the juvenile justice data systems and reports that are developed and maintained by state and county agencies."
-To that end, our State DMC/R.E.D.
-Committee made a formal recommendation (adopted by the JJDWG) to collect demographic information as a matter of course.
-This includes race, ethnicity and gender.
-The hope is to enhance the state's ability to provide uniformity and objectivity in evaluating outcome data as it relates to youth of color in the justice system.
+In 2015, the JJDWG provided recommendations to the Legislature and Governor, including one to make improvements to the juvenile detention profile survey, managed by the Board of State and Community Corrections.
+"California needs to improve the level and quality of data collected on county-level juvenile justice facilities including juvenile halls, probation camps and ranches and other alternative dispositions for juvenile offenders.
+The Juvenile Detention Profile Survey (JDPS) now managed by the Board of State and Community Corrections (BSCC) should be revised and upgraded to include demographic data."